fgervasi-cell/craftinginterpreters-challenges/challenges.md

 - If its the empty string the value is 0
 - After conversion the comparison can continue normally

 I think those rules are not too bad but also not super useful if you can instead just explicitly convert the type...

+*Comment: The solution also states that it does not make sense to compare mixed types with each other.
+However the solution suggests that comparing strings with each other could be useful.*

 ### Challenge 7.2